sindresorhus/electron-store/readme.md

 Open the storage file in the user's editor.

+Returns a promise that resolves when the editor has been opened, or rejects if it failed to open.

 ### initRenderer()

 Initializer to set up the required `ipc` communication channels for the module when a `Store` instance is not created in the main process and you are creating a `Store` instance in the Electron renderer process only.